ChuckJonas/apex-sort-sobs/README.md

 # apex-sort-sobs

-Library for short hand sorting of Salesforce SObjects by any field.
+Utility class that provides a short-hand method for sorting of Salesforce SObjects by any field.
 Uses a Quicksort implementation with Dynamic Type Inference.

 ## usage